Still have questions about FOOT? No problem at all!

 If there is absolutely no alternative (or no reasonable alternative) to getting your school things to campus, then we ill do our best to find you storage space.
 Please contact the FOOT summer coordinators so that we know you will be bringing extra items.

 What is the best way to get to campus from the airport?

-Please check the Yale Freshman Handbook or the Yale Freshmen website (www.yale.edu/freshmen) for more information on getting to campus.
-You can also read our recommendations here.
+Please check the Yale First-Year Handbook or the Yale First-Year website (How to Get to Campus) for more information on getting to campus.
+You can also read recommendations here.
 Whichever airport you arrive at, we do recommend you bring some cash to pay for shuttle services or a taxi to get to campus.

 How much cash should I bring?